adrianhideki/my-sql-scripts/Readme.md

 ### Using this repository

-  In the [test](https://github.com/adrianhideki/my-sql-scripts/tree/master/test) contains my **test scripts**, you can find some interesting codes.
+  In the [test](https://github.com/adrianhideki/my-sql-scripts/tree/master/Test) folter contains my **test scripts**, you can find some interesting codes.

-  On [prod](https://github.com/adrianhideki/my-sql-scripts/tree/master/prod) folder we can see my utilities scripts, maybe some script can help you, or not.
+  On [prod](https://github.com/adrianhideki/my-sql-scripts/tree/master/Prod) folder we can see my utilities scripts, maybe some script can help you, or not.

-  The [server](https://github.com/adrianhideki/my-sql-scripts/tree/master/server) directory have somethings about the SQL Server Instace, but just contains simple hints!
+  The [server](https://github.com/adrianhideki/my-sql-scripts/tree/master/Server) directory have somethings about the SQL Server Instace, but just contains simple hints!